HOME MyTRB CONTACT US DIRECTORY E-NEWSLETTER FOLLOW US RSS

 Fiscal Year: 2023

-The focus on innovation across state transportation agencies continues to grow and strengthen.
+The focus on innovation across state Departments of Transportation (DOTs) continues to grow and strengthen.
 Unlike research activities, which have established programs and processes, innovation programs are relatively new.
-Agencies are focusing more directly on innovation, including internal organizational excellence and/or external program and project development and delivery.
-In addition, agencies often align their definition of innovation with only a small portion of the innovation spectrum, ranging from large agency-wide initiatives to smaller grassroots efforts.
-Transportation agencies are often facing similar challenges in setting innovation programs up and therefore are primarily learning from each other through informal information exchanges.
+DOTs are focusing more directly on innovation, including internal organizational excellence and/or external program and project development and delivery.
+In addition, DOTs often align their definition of innovation with only a small portion of the innovation spectrum, ranging from large agency-wide initiatives to smaller grassroots efforts.
+DOTs are often facing similar challenges in setting innovation programs up and are learning from each other through informal information exchanges.
 A synthesis of current practice in this area is needed to assist DOTs in implementing and growing innovation programs.

 The objective of this synthesis is to document state DOT innovation programs and initiatives, areas of focus on the innovation spectrum, and associated activities.